-Students that are in the early stages of fatherhood and are fulfilling the role of primary carer i.e. caring for a child during the first 12 months of their childhood can access additional paternity leave to fulfil this early year fatherhood role.
-Additional paternity leave is available for up the 1st birthday of the child and must be taken in one continuous block and agreed with the Director of Studies with a minimum of 8 weeks advance notice.
+Students that are in the early stages of fatherhood and are fulfilling the role of primary carer (i.e. caring for a child during the first 12 months of their childhood) can access additional paternity leave to fulfil this early year fatherhood role.
+Additional paternity leave is available up to the child's first birthday and must be taken in one continuous block.
+Additional paternity leave must be agreed in advance with the Director of Studies, normally with a minimum 8 weeks' notice.